gagle/node-streamifier/README.md

 _Node.js project_

-#### Converts raw data to a readable stream ####
+#### Converts a Buffer/String to a readable stream ####

 Version: 0.0.1

-There are times when you have a buffer or a string but you need to pipe it to a writable stream.
-You could write it to a temporary file and create a readable stream tat reads from it or you could simply convert the buffer or string to a readable stream.
+There are times when you have a buffer/string but you need to pipe it to a writable stream.
+You could write it to a temporary file and create a readable stream that reads from it or you could simply convert the buffer/string to a readable stream.

 #### Example ####